0xsequence-demos/gift-wallet-inventory-boilerplate/README.md

-# Sequence Kit Embedded Wallet React Starter Boilerplate
+# Sequence Wallet Inventory and Gift Mint Boilerplate

-Starter Sequence Embedded Wallet boilerplate that uses [Sequence Kit](https://github.com/0xsequence/kit) with React.
+## Coming Soon!

+Starter Sequence boilerplate demonstrating how to display wallet inventory, and mint a free gift-pack of NFTs, using Sequence.

 ## Quickstart